Table of Contents

 Phagocytic cells use pattern-recognition receptors (PRRs) to recognize pathogen-associated molecular patterns (PAMPs).
 Pathogens also can become coated with substances (opsonins), which are additionally recognized by phagocytic cells.

 Once engulfed by phagocytic cells, a pathogen is destroyed by reactive oxygen intermediates generated by a respiratory burst, as well as by a number of non-oxygen-dependent killing mechanisms.

 |O2- (superoxide)||Lysozyme: cleaves peptidoglycan|

 |1O2 (singlet oxygen)||Defensins: form channels in bacterial membranes|

 Production of inflammatory mediators

 Innate lymphoid cells

-Other types of ILCs have functions similar to the helper T-cells and regulatory T-cells of the adaptive response.
+Other types of ILCs have functions similar to helper T cells and regulatory T cells of the adaptive response.